ipsy-md/docs/docs/cluster/index.md

 - **Communicate** that you are about to leave IPSY to the cluster administrator at least **2 months before the contract expires**.
 - Empty your `home` in the cluster.
-- Remove all files present in your `/home/scratch` and in your projects `scratch/`.
+- Remove all files present in your `/home/scratch/` and in your projects `scratch/`.
 - Make sure that your data are clearly documented.
-If your `BIDS` dataset in `rawdata` is lacking some information (e.g. `.json` sidecars are not properly filled in), please make sure to add the missing information.
+If your `BIDS` dataset in `rawdata/` is lacking some information (e.g. `.json` sidecars are not properly filled in), please make sure to add the missing information.

 ## Clusters at Ipsy: